 Coal, oil and natural gas are known as the fossil fuels.
 They are incredibly important to us because they provide us with the energy we need to power our cars, heat our homes and cook our food.

-They are known as the fossil fuels because they were formed from dead plants and animals kept under pressure for millions of years.
+They are known as fossil fuels because they were formed from dead plants and animals kept under pressure for millions of years.

 These fossil fuels can also be classed as hydrocarbons because they are made of only two elements - hydrogen and carbon.

 For example, we can take the burning of the hydrocarbon methane (which is the main constituent of natural gas).
 The carbon will combine with oxygen from the air to form carbon dioxide, and the hydrogen oxidises to form water.
 This is true of all hydrocarbons.

-The products of combustion of hydrocarbons can be tested in the lab using the set up shown below:
+The products of combustion of hydrocarbons can be tested in the lab using the equipment shown below: